This site is intended to pick up where the Buyout of America book leaves off.

 Hilarious, and largely accurate, video on how private equity firms hurt small business owners.

-ProPublica does a nice job in September showing how Romney often bought profitable businesses that could handle debt, not companies needing turnarounds.
+ProPublica does a nice job showing how Romney often bought profitable businesses that could handle debt, not companies needing turnarounds.
 The article also highlights how Bain often used outside brokers to find companies to buy and then did not pay them after it bought those businesses.

 I appeared on CNBC’s Squawk Box August 6, 2012 explaining why I believe private equity firms hurt the economy to Andrew Ross Sorkin.